 Our simulations support growing evidence that tracking should not be considered alone (Diamond et al., 2011; Dorji et al., 2013; Ishioka et al., 2013; Kharouba et al., 2014; Du et al., 2017), but may be part of a larger trait syndrome.
-Indeed, this model trivially shows that multi-species communities cannot form given only variation in the temporal niche—a trade-off is required.
-Our results thus support empirical work showing a trade-off where trackers are also inferior resource competitors (Lasky et al., 2016; Zhu et al., 2016)—this must be the case for multi-species persistence.
+Indeed, this model trivially shows that multi-species communities cannot form given only variation in the temporal niche – a trade-off is required.
+Our results thus support empirical work showing a trade-off where trackers are also inferior resource competitors (Lasky et al., 2016; Zhu et al., 2016); this must be the case for multi-species persistence.
 Otherwise, the species best matched to the environment would drive the other extinct.

 Additionally, our results highlight that non-stationarity may reshape the balance of equalizing versus stabilizing mechanisms.
-As environments shifted from stationarity to non-stationarity, species that co-occurred via equalizing mechanisms persisted longer—these equalized species were similarly affected by the changing environment.
+As environments shifted from stationarity to non-stationarity, species that co-occurred via equalizing mechanisms persisted longer – these equalized species were similarly affected by the changing environment.
 While this longer persistence of equalized species seems obvious once observed, it has several important implications.
 First, it may make identifying which traits climate change promotes through stabilizing mechanisms more difficult.
-Second, it suggests that climate change—or other factors that cause an environment to shift from stationary to non-stationary—may cause a fundamental shift away from assembly via stabilizing mechanisms.
+Second, it suggests that climate change – or other factors that cause an environment to shift from stationary to non-stationary – may cause a fundamental shift away from assembly via stabilizing mechanisms.